-Speedup = 1/(scalar + special/n),
+Speedup = 1 / (scalar + special / n),

 where "scalar" is the fraction of the program which is scalar and "special" is the fraction of computations performed on specialized hardware (one minus scalar).
 Simply stated, Amdahl's law indicates that if there is a piece of specialized hardware that is n times faster than the scalar processor(s) in a computer or group of computers, it must be used a large fraction of the time to have a significant impact on overall performance.
 The earlier supercomputers primarily used specialized hardware known as vector processors for the speedup.
 More recently, parallel computers based on connecting tens to hundreds of processors have formed the basis of high-performance computers.
-The importance of the serial or single-processor computer cannot be overemphasized, however.
-The introduction of the reduced instruction set computer (RISC) with "superscalar" performance in 1990 spelled the end of the dominance of the Cray supercomputer in the high-performance reservoir-simulation market because of a rapid decrease in the price/performance of the new hardware.
+The importance of the serial or single-processor computer (RISC) with "superscalar" performance in 1990 spelled the end of the dominance of the Cray supercomputer in the high-performance reservoir-simulation market because of a rapid decrease in the price/performance of the new hardware.
 Similarly, the recent introduction of low-cost, commodity hardware based on the INTEL chipset has led to significant improvements in price/performance.
 The application of this hardware to reservoir simulation has been a natural evolution in the application of the lowest-cost, highest-performance computers to reservoir simulation.